huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley-out-of-state-owner-help.md

 ## How the process works when you are not in Arizona

-Here is what a typical â€œcleanout to closingâ€ looks like for an out-of-state Green Valley owner:
+Here is what a typical "cleanout to closing" looks like for an out-of-state Green Valley owner:

-### Step 1 â€“ Quick call and role check
+### Step 1 — Quick call and role check

 We start by clarifying: